Best Italian course online

 How long does it take to learn Italian?

-How to learn Italian quickly and effectively?
+How can I learn Italian quickly and effectively?

 Does Duolingo teach Italian?